 If you can’t wait to make them at home, you can always get these adorable ‘Pups’ at Gearhearts Chocolates.

 - ½ cup butter, melted

 - Sliced almonds

 - 1 package (16 oz.)
 Chocolate CANDIQUIK Coating

 - Black edible marker (or cake writing icing)

 - In a large bowl mix peanut butter, butter, powdered sugar and vanilla.
 Refrigerate until completely cooled.

-- Shape peanut butter mixture into a ball with a gradual peak/point to form the nose and place on a wax-lined baking sheet; freeze for 30 minutes.
+- Shape peanut butter mixture into a ball with a gradual peak/point to form the nose and place on a wax-lined baking sheet.

 - Melt Chocolate CANDIQUIK in tray according to package directions.

 - Place a small dab of CANDIQUIK on the back of the almonds and press two almonds on each peanut butter ball as the ears; freeze for 30 minutes.